-$s_V$ : Spacing, in m, between the two vertical webs (see Fig 11)
+s_V : Spacing, in m, between the two vertical webs (see Fig 11)

-$H_X$ : Distance defined in [5.3.2]
+H_X : Distance defined in [5.3.2]

-m: Coefficient to be taken, in general, equal to 3.
+m : Coefficient to be taken, in general, equal to 3.

 Where openings for access to the rudder stock nut are not closed by a full penetration welded plate, they are to be deducted (see Fig 11).

 5.3.4 Thickness of horizontal web plates

 In the vicinity of the solid parts, the thickness of the horizontal web plates, as well as that of the rudder blade plating between these webs, is to be not less than the greater of the values obtained, in mm, from the following formulae:

-$t_H = 1.2 \ t_P$
+$$t_H = 1.2 t_P$$

 $$t_H = 0.045 \frac{d_S^2}{s_H}$$

 where:

-$t_P$ : Defined in [5.2.1] $d_S$ : Diameter, in mm, to be taken equal to:

-$d_S = D_1$ for the solid part connected to the rudder stock $d_S = d_a$ for the solid part connected to the pintle $D_1$ : Rudder stock diameter, in mm, defined in [3.2.1] $d_a$ : Pintle diameter, in mm, defined in [5.5.1] $S_H$ : Spacing, in mm, between the two horizontal web plates.
+t_P : Defined in [5.2.1] d_S : Diameter, in mm, to be taken equal to: $d_S = D_1$ for the solid part connected to the rudder stock $d_S = d_a$ for the solid part connected to the pintle D_1 : Rudder stock diameter, in mm, defined in [3.2.1] d_a : Pintle diameter, in mm, defined in [5.5.1] S_H : Spacing, in mm, between the two horizontal web plates.
 Different thickness may be accepted when justified on the basis of direct calculations submitted to the Society for approval.
-Page 24 January 2006
+Page 24 July 2009

 Figure 11: Cross-section of the connection between rudder blade structure and rudder stock housing 5.3.5 Thickness of side plating and vertical web plates welded to the solid part The thickness of the vertical web plates welded to the solid part where the rudder stock is housed as well as the thickness of the rudder side plating under this solid part is to be not less than the values obtained, in mm, from Tab 2.
-Thickness of vertical web plates Thickness of rudder plating, in mm in mm Type of rudder Rudder blade At opening Rudder blade Area with without opening without opening boundary opening Rudder supported by sole piece (Fig 3) $1.2t_P$ $1.6t_P$ $1.2t_P$ $1.4t_P$ Semi-spade and spade rudders (Fig 4 to Fig 7) $1.4t_P$ $2.0t_P$ $1.3t_P$ $1.6t_P$ : Defined in [5.2.1] Table 2: Thickness of side plating and vertical web plates 5.3.6 Solid part protrusions The solid parts are to be provided with protrusions.
+Type of rudder Thickness of vertical web plates, in mm Thickness of rudder plating, in mm Type of Fudder Rudder blade without opening At opening boundary Rudder blade without opening Area with opening Rudder supported by sole piece (Fig 3) $1.2t_P$ $1.6t_P$ $1.2t_P$ $1.4t_P$ Semi-spade and spade rudders (Fig 4 to Fig 7) $1.4t_P$ $2.0t_P$ $1.3t_P$ $1.6t_P$ t_P : Defined in [5.2.1] Table 2: Thickness of side plating and vertical web plates 5.3.6 Solid part protrusions The solid parts are to be provided with protrusions.
 Vertical and horizontal web plates of the rudder are to be butt welded to these protrusions.
 These protrusions are not required when the web plate thickness is less than: - 10 mm for web plates welded to the solid part on which the lower pintle of a semi-spade rudder is housed and for vertical web plates welded to the solid part of the rudder stock coupling of spade rudders - 20 mm for the other web plates.

 5.3.7

-If the torque is transmitted by a prolonged shaft extended into the rudder, the latter must have the diameter $D_t$ or $D_1$ , whichever is greater, at the upper 10 % of the intersection length.
-Downwards it may be tapered to $0.6D_t$ , in spade rudders to 0.4 times the strengthened diameter, if sufficient support is provided for.
+If the torque is transmitted by a prolonged shaft extended into the rudder, the latter must have the diameter D_t or D_1 , whichever is greater, at the upper 10 % of the intersection length.
+Downwards it may be tapered to $0.6D_t$, in spade rudders to 0.4 times the strengthened diameter, if sufficient support is provided for.

 5.4 Rudder bearings

 5.4.1

 In way of bearings liners and bushes are to be fitted.

 Their minimum thickness is equal to: